ibexa/documentation-developer/docs/guide/personalization/recommendation_client.md

 occurs in the Back Office.

 The client's configuration is SiteAccess-aware.
-If your installation [supports multiple sites](https://doc.ibexa.co/projects/userguide/en/latest/personalization/use_cases/#multiple-stores) with different customer IDs, for example, to provide separate recommendations for different language versions of the site, provide the credentials that correspond to each of the sites.
+If your installation [hosts multiple sites](https://doc.ibexa.co/projects/userguide/en/latest/personalization/use_cases/#multiple-stores) with different customer IDs, for example, to provide separate recommendations for different language versions of the site, provide the credentials that correspond to each of the sites.